transferwise/pipelinewise/docs/connectors/taps/s3_csv.rst

     # General Properties
     # ------------------------------------------------------------------------------
     id: "csv_on_s3"                        # Unique identifier of the tap
-    name: "Sampe CSV files on S3"          # Name of the tap
+    name: "Sample CSV files on S3"          # Name of the tap
     type: "tap-s3-csv"                     # !!
 THIS SHOULD NOT CHANGE !!
     owner: "somebody@foo.com"              # Data owner to contact